billthefarmer/blog/blog/content/post/2017-09-05-adding-a-calendar-event.md

 ```java
         QueryHandler.insertEvent(this, startTime.getTimeInMillis(),
                                  endTime.getTimeInMillis(), title);

 ```

-The `insertEvent()` method creates a new `QueryHandler` which is subsequently reused.
+The `insertEvent()` method first creates a new `QueryHandler` which is subsequently reused.
 The start time, end time and title of the event are added to a `ContentValues` object and passed to the `startQuery()` method.
-This starts an asynchronous query on the Calendars table.
-The result and the values are passed to the `onQueryComplete()` method.
+This starts an asynchronous query on the Calendars table to find the first calendar id.
+A database cursor and the values are passed to the `onQueryComplete()` method.

 ```java
     // onQueryComplete